berkeley-scf/tutorial-databases/R-and-Python.md

         col_types = c('nnccnn'))
 ```

-I recommend first considering Arrow or fst as they work well with the
-usual data frame manipulations, but the other packages mentioned here
-may also be useful.

 ## 4.1 Arrow

-The Arrow package allows you to read and write from datasets stored as
+The *arrow* package allows you to read and write from datasets stored as
 one or (often) more files in various formats, including:

 -   parquet: a space-efficient, standard format;